keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 **Ayurvedic Medicine**

-In the yoga world the Ayurvedic diet is really re-gaining steam.
+In the yoga world, the Ayurvedic diet is really re-gaining steam.
 So I wanted to give it it’s due here.

 I say re-gaining because, “ayurveda is considered as one of the oldest of the traditional systems of medicines accepted worldwide.”[^55] It is also proof that the general concept of humoral medicine was founded by several different ancients cultures across the globe.

 Ayurveda “characterizes the human as the combination of three Ayurvedic principles, known as Dosha, which can have a direct impact on character and also influence disease.”[^56]

-“According Ayurveda, five elements make up the universe — vayu (air), jala (water), Akash (space), tea (fire), and prithvi (earth)…These elements are believed to form three different doshas, which are defined as types of energy that circulate within your body.
+“According to Ayurveda, five elements make up the universe — vayu (air), jala (water), Akash (space), tea (fire), and prithvi (earth)…These elements are believed to form three different doshas, which are defined as types of energy that circulate within your body.
 Each dosha is responsible for specific physiological functions.”[^57]

 Essentially, the Ayurvedic diet helps you [determine your dosha](https://chopra.com/dosha-quiz) (Pitta, Vata, and Kapha) based on your main personality characteristics.[^58] Then, you eat specific foods according to your dosha.
 Sound familiar?